What are these rules about?

 - Current guidelines for using state trails

-All formal rulemaking documents, including the proposed rules and Statement of Need and Reasonableness (SONAR), will be posted here.
+All formal rulemaking documents, including the proposed rules and Statement of Need and Reasonableness (SONAR) will be posted here when they are available.

 - Request for Comments (May 27, 2014)